-My middle son just turned 7 this past week.
+My middle son just turned 7 this past week and I made this delicious lemon bundt cake for him.
 (My, how time flies!)
 He is having a party at the end of the month, but I still wanted to bake him a cake for his actual birthday.
 The problem?
 He is isn’t a huge fan of traditional cake with buttercream frosting.
 His favorite cakes are fruit based such as banana or pumpkin.
 It was very tempting to make him a chocolate chip banana cake since I already know he loves them.
 I made one a couple of years ago with chocolate shavings on the top.
 It was to die for.
 No really, I think my heart skipped a beat when I ate it.
 Only, I didn’t follow an exact recipe and now I can’t remember what I did!
 Total fail on my part, and I need to try to recreate it.
 But for this for this cake, I opted for something new.
 I searched my cupboard and found some lemon pudding and cake mix.
 Lemon it is!
-And since my son loves anything caramel flavored, I thought a lemon bundt cake with caramel glaze would be something he would probably enjoy.

 Preheat your oven to 350 degrees F (175 degrees C).
 Grease and flour a bundt or tube pan.
 (I like to use Bake Easy Spray from Wilton.)